alibaba/open-simulator/README.md

     - name: more_pods
       path: example/application/more_pods

-  # the node file to automatically adjust the cluster size.
-The node specification can be specified arbitrarily according to the demand.
+  # the specification of node to be added, which can be file path or folder path
-  # at present, only one node can be configured
   newNode: example/newnode
 ```

-Results View
+Preview

 ![](./docs/images/simon.png)